PCOS and endometriosis are two chronic health conditions that affect women.

 First things first, PCOS (polycystic ovary syndrome) and endometriosis (also known as endo) are not the same.

-They both affect the reproductive system, and there are some overlapping symptoms, but they’re caused by different things.
+They both affect the female reproductive system, and there are some overlapping symptoms, but they’re caused by different things.

 PCOS is an endocrine condition.
 It happens because your body isn’t producing hormones in the right balance it needs to keep everything working smoothly.